 KNOWLEDGE BASE CONTENTS

-Radar data used to form SAR images can be processed into other products, including MTI, CCD and ISAR.
-With some basic understanding, these products are easy to interpret and enable users to more quickly and effectively advance their missions.
+Radar data used to form SAR images can be processed into other products, including MTI.
+With some basic understanding, MTI products are easy to interpret and enable users to more quickly and effectively advance their missions.

 MTI modes provide detections and tracks that indicate the location, direction, and speed of moving targets.
 Using advanced processing, MTI modes can detect slow-moving targets by extracting data from the surrounding clutter.
 These indicators enable a user to monitor the activity of several targets over a large area.
 MTI can be used on land or sea, for a wide range of target sizes including vehicles, dismounts (people), large vessels, and even small targets like fishing boats, RHIBs, and rafts.